Mapperley: History

-To judge from the land awarded as a result of the Basford Enclosure Act of 1792, 'Mapperley', at this time, meant all that area bounded by Redcliffe Road, Mansfield Road, Private Road and Woodborough Road.
+To judge from the land awarded as a result of the Basford Inclosure Act 1792 (32 Geo.
+3. c.
+67 Pr.), 'Mapperley', at this time, meant all that area bounded by Redcliffe Road, Mansfield Road, Private Road and Woodborough Road.
 It is thought that the banker, John Smith, bought the advertised Mapperley estate.
 He died in 1776, leaving three daughters, one of whom, Mary, married Thomas Wright, and so the estate became the property of the Wright family.
 In the 1790s Ichabod Wright (1767-1862) built Mapperley Hall at the heart of the estate.
 In 1873 Ichabod's grandson, Colonel Charles Ichabod Wright began to sell land due south of the Hall and grounds; a plot bounded by Woodborough Road, the upper portion of Magdala Road and Lucknow Drive, intended for six houses.

 The greater part of the Mapperley estate was only released for development in 1903.
 On 20 March of that year, the northern side of the estate was put up for auction, its 130 acres being described as a 'picturesque and finely timbered park'.
 At the auction the Wrights sold it for £74,500 to a group that included a well known local architect, William Beedham Starr, who wasted no time in submitting a detailed development plan to Nottingham Corporation for a series of streets to be set out on the land.
 Between 1906 and 1914 around 163 houses received planning consent in Mapperley Park, mostly in the northern area.

 The land on which the area of Alexandra Park now stands was originally a part of Mapperley Hills Common (q.v. above).
-Following the Enclosure Act of 1845 the land in this area was sold into private ownership, eventually falling into the possession of Jonathan and Benjamin Hine in the 1850s.
+Following the St. Mary's Nottingham Inclosure Act 1845 (8 & 9 Vict. c.
+7 Pr.) the land in this area was sold into private ownership, eventually falling into the possession of Jonathan and Benjamin Hine in the 1850s.
 They engaged their brother, the celebrated local architect Thomas C. Hine to lay out the area and design the substantial houses that now define the character of the area.
 Enderleigh was one of the four earliest developed of these houses, the others being Femleigh, Springfield House and Sunnyholme (now Trent House).
 These houses were built for some of the wealthiest figures within Nottingham at the time.
 Following the construction of these early houses Alexandra Park continued to develop as an exclusive residential area and does still retain something of this reputation.